Quick Content Guide

 - Crystal Palace’s ground is Selhurst Park in South London.

-- West Ham United’s current ground is Boleyn Ground in East London (but the club will soon move to the Olympic Stadium)
+- West Ham United’s current ground is Boleyn in East London at the Boleyn (but will soon move to the Olympic Stadium)

 Other grounds may involve a few modes of transport, including buses, the overground and walking, so check out sites like HopStop for door to door directions and time estimates.